-(Bangkok, Chiang Mai, Krabi)
+(Bangkok, Chiang Rai, Chiang Mai, Krabi)

-This is just a short drive from Bangkok and close to other breathtaking attractions including the former capital of Ayutthaya where the Summer Palace looms large, and the Phra Narai Ratchaniwet palace which is a stunning monument to the European-Khmer architecture of the 15th century.
-Elsewhere, you’ll explore Bangkok’s vast Royal Grand Palace and its dazzling Emerald Buddha; witness city life from the water on a long-tail boat cruise of Chao Phya River; visit a breathtaking mountain temple that boasts incredible views over Chiang Mai; discover the ancient city of Lamphun that dates back to A.D.
+Explore Bangkok’s vast Royal Grand Palace and its dazzling Emerald Buddha; witness city life from the water on a long-tail boat cruise of Chao Phya River; visit a breathtaking mountain temple that boasts incredible views over Chiang Mai; discover the ancient city of Lamphun that dates back to A.D.
 700; take on the slopes of Thailand’s highest mountain; and explore the soaring limestone islands off the coast of Krabi by sea canoe.

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

-A visit to the Royal Grand Palace - the nation’s landmark and most praised royal monument in Thailand, with the enclosed and dazzling Wat Phra Keo with its revered Emerald Buddha, the Golden Chedi, the Pantheon of the Chakri Kings and the Eight Coloured Towers is a must.
-It is considered by many to be a living example of classical Siamese Court, being the former residence of the kings of Thailand.
-Wat Pho is also regarded as the first centre of public education and is sometimes called ‘Thailand’s first university’.
-Mural paintings, inscriptions, and statues found in the temple served to educate people on varied subjects such as literature, warfare, archaeology, astronomy, geology, meditation and is considered to be the home of Thai traditional massage.
-Here, you will enjoy a 30-minute Thai massage as an excellent break after a morning sightseeing.
-Experience an afternoon trip along the bustling Chao Phya River and the quiet Klongs (canals) in a long tail boat enjoy scenes of life by water.
-You'll be introduced to a serene, more traditional way of living, away from the high-rise and modern buildings of Bangkok City Centre, as you gently pass Thonburi residential areas.
-A stop will be made at the “Temple of Dawn” (officially named Wat Arun).
-Finally, a visit to the Flower and vegetable market will round off the day.
-Located close to the Chao Phraya River, this part of Bangkok brings you to a rural piece of Bangkok where you'll find a vast selection of all kinds of flowers, especially orchids and tropical flowers and see how the merchants create very special flower garlands.
-The end of this Bangkok day ends at the Golden Mountain.
-Photography is permitted in the Royal Palace Grounds and in the compounds of the Emerald Buddha Temple, but not inside the buildings.
+During this tour you will visit the Royal Grand Palace - the nation’s landmark and most praised royal monument in Thailand, with the enclosed and dazzling Wat Phra Keo with its revered Emerald Buddha, the Golden Chedi, the Pantheon of the Chakri Kings, and the Eight Colored Towers.
+It's considered by many to be a living example of classical Siamese Court, being the former residence of the kings of Thailand.
+Wat Po is also regarded as the first center of public education and is sometimes called ‘Thailand’s first university’.
+Mural paintings, inscriptions, and statues found in the temple served to educate people on subjects such as literature, warfare, archaeology, astronomy, geology, and meditation and is considered to be the home of Thai traditional massage.
+In the afternoon, sail along the bustling Chao Phraya River and the quiet klongs in a long tail boat.
+A stop will be made at Wat Arun - the “Temple of Dawn”.
+Finally, a visit to the flower and vegetable market will round off the day.
+Located close to the Chao Phraya River, this part of Bangkok brings you to a rural piece of Bangkok where you will find a vast selection of flowers, especially orchids and tropical flowers and see how the merchants create very special flower garlands.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.